vebgen/js-common/packages/logger/README.md

 # logger

-Logging utilities.
+Un-opinionated logging utilities.

+Take a look at the `@vebgen/top-contexts` package for a React context that uses these utilities.

 ## Usage

 First create a logger and provide it with a minimum log level (messages below this level will not be logged) and a list of handlers:

 ```js
 const loggerLevel = 1;